apollographql/graphql-subscriptions/README.md

 # graphql-subscriptions

 GraphQL subscriptions is a simple npm package that lets you wire up GraphQL with a pubsub system (like Redis) to implement subscriptions in GraphQL.

-> `graphql-subscriptions` is an extension for GraphQL, and you can use it with any GraphQL client and server (not only Apollo).
+You can use it with any GraphQL client and server (not only Apollo).

 ### Installation

 `npm install graphql-subscriptions`

-> This package should be used with a network transport, for example [`subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws).
+This package should be used with a network transport, for example [`subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws).

 ### Getting started